manel-graca/manel-graca/README.md

 <img src="https://encoura.org/wp-content/uploads/2017/09/WUC-9.13.16-Banner.jpg" alt="Girl in a jacket" width="800" height="250">

 <h1 align="center">Hello there!
 I'm Manuel from 🇵🇹 👋</h1>
+# Hello there!
+I'm Manuel from 🇵🇹 👋

 ## I'm a Game Developer currently developing in Unity Engine